yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-linq.markdown

 ## Nested Paths

 Nested paths can be traversed and queried using the dot (`.`) notation.
 For example, to query for entries whose *HomeAddress*'s *Street* equals *Main*:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where p.HomeAddress.Street == "Main"
             select p;
 {% endhighlight %}

 Dictionary entries can be traversed as well.
 For example, to query for entries whose *Addresses* contains a *Home* key which maps to an `Address` whose *Street* equals *Main*:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where p.Adresses["Home"].Street == "Main"
             select p;
 {% endhighlight %}

+{%note%}
-{%exclamation%} By default user-defined types are stored in the space in a binary format, which cannot be queried.
+By default user-defined types are stored in the space in a binary format, which cannot be queried.
 If the path includes a user-defined type, the relevant property's storage type should be set to *Document*.
 For more information refer to [Property Storage Type](./property-storage-type.html).
+{%endnote%}

 ## Sub-strings

 The [System.String](http://msdn.microsoft.com/en-us/library/System.String) methods [Contains(String)](http://msdn.microsoft.com/en-us/library/dy85x1sa), [StartsWith(String)](http://msdn.microsoft.com/en-us/library/baketfxw) and [EndsWith(String)](http://msdn.microsoft.com/en-us/library/2333wewz) can be used to match sub-strings of a member.
 For example, to query for entries whose *Name* ends with *"Smith"*:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where p.Name.EndsWith("Smith")
             select p;
 {% endhighlight %}

+{%info%}
-{%exclamation%} The `StartsWith` and `EndsWith` methods have multiple overloads, but only the single-parameter overload is supported in this LINQ provider.
+The `StartsWith` and `EndsWith` methods have multiple overloads, but only the single-parameter overload is supported in this LINQ provider.
+{%endinfo%}

 ## Collection Membership

 The [Enumerable.Contains(T value)](http://msdn.microsoft.com/en-us/library/bb352880) extension method can be used to check if any of the collection match a specific value.
 For example, to query for entries whose *Aliases* contains *"Smith"*:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where p.Aliases.Contains("Smith")
             select p;
 {% endhighlight %}

 In addition, the [Enumerable.Any(Func(T, bool))](http://msdn.microsoft.com/en-us/library/bb534972) extension method can be used to check if any of the collection items match a specific predicate.
 For example, to query for entries whose *Cars* contains a red honda:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where p.Cars.Any(c => c.Color == "Red" && c.Manufacturer == "Honda")
             select p;
 {% endhighlight %}

 Another option is to test if the member is part of a collection, (a.k.a IN clause in traditional SQL).
 For example, to query for entries whose *Name* is one of the items of a given array:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where new String[] {"Smith", "Doe"}.Contains(p.Name)
             select p;
 {% endhighlight %}

+{%info%}
-{%exclamation%} By default user-defined types are stored in the space in a binary format, which cannot be queried.
+By default user-defined types are stored in the space in a binary format, which cannot be queried.
 If the path includes a user-defined type, the relevant property's storage type should be set to *Document*.
 For more information refer to [Property Storage Type](./property-storage-type.html).
+{%endinfo%}

 # Projection

 Projection is useful when only a subset of an entry's properties are required - instead of returning the entire entry, the query can declare which properties should be returned.
 This information is passed down all the way to the server which executes the query and yields the results, so that only the relevant properties are transmitted back, which reduces network traffic and improves performance.

 For example, to query for entries whose *Name* ends with *"Smith"* and return only their *Name*:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where p.Name.EndsWith("Smith")
             select p.Name;
 {% endhighlight %}

 To return both the *Name* and *HomeAddress*:
-{% highlight csharp linenos %}
+{% highlight csharp   %}
 var query = from p in spaceProxy.Query<Person>()
             where p.Name.EndsWith("Smith")
             select new {p.Name, p.HomeAddress};